As U.S. coronavirus death toll tops 50,000, handful of states edge toward reopening

 Texas on Friday began it’s “retail-to-go” phase of the reopening, allowing retail shops to either deliver products to homes, or letting customers wait in cars in parking lots and have items handed by store workers.

-In practice, many Texas businesses have been doing this for weeks or stayed open outright, as Governor Greg Abbott’s classification of essential businesses included all big-box stores, bike shops, anybody selling fishing or camping supplies, dry cleaners and farmers markets, among others.
+In practice, many Texas businesses have been doing this for weeks or stayed open outright, as Governor Greg Abbott’s classification of essential businesses included all big-box stores, bike shops, dry cleaners and farmers markets.

+In Austin, tech worker Dan Jones, 32, sat in his car outside the Party City retailer that offers curbside pickups on its items for birthday parties, holidays and other festivities.

+“We should definitely not be reopening everything, but this has been fine, I feel safe because I’m not having to walk around in the store with a bunch of people,” said Jones, wearing a black mask and with his window halfway down.

-Michigan Governor Gretchen Whitmer on Friday extended her stay-at-home order through May 15 as the Midwestern state, but she lifted restrictions on some businesses and allowed the public to take part in outdoor activities such as golfing.
+Michigan Governor Gretchen Whitmer on Friday extended her stay-at-home order through May 15 but she lifted restrictions on some businesses and allowed the public to take part in outdoor activities such as golf.

-Reporting by Rich McKay in Atlanta, Nathan Layne in Wilton, Connecticut, Susan Heavey in Washington and Jessica Resnick-Ault in New York; Writing by Nathan Layne and Alistair Bell; Editing by Frank McGurty and Howard Goller
+Reporting by Rich McKay in Atlanta, Nathan Layne in Wilton, Connecticut, Susan Heavey and Jeff Mason in Washington, Brad Brookes in Austin and Jessica Resnick-Ault in New York; Writing by Nathan Layne and Alistair Bell; Editing by Frank McGurty and Howard Goller